 The connector shall be able to undergo 50 mating-demating cycles without degradation.

-The connection shall be able to undergo specified shocks without degradation.
+The connection shall be able to undergo specified thermal and mechanical environments without degradation.

 Laser initiator connector

 The initiator shall incorporate an interface to match the interfaces on the fibre optic connector and the adapter which is used to join the two items.